What is Internal Communication?

 5. Face-to-face Meetings

-Face-to-face meetings with senior management are very important in setting up a perfect two-way communication.
+Face-to-face meetings with senior management are crucial in setting up perfect two-way communication.
 CEO and other senior leaders congregate with a large group of employees, known as Town Halls.
-At every quarter or monthly, this meeting is held on a host of the subjects, such as company performance, any issues in the market, budget, and progress on different areas relating to the work.
-The employees are welcomed to share their views on these topics with the senior leaders.
+Every quarter or monthly, this meeting is held on a host of the subjects, such as company performance, any issues in the market, budget, and progress in different areas relating to the work.
+The employees are welcome to share their views on these topics with the senior leaders.
 This is an open forum.
-In cases when employees globally are involved, video or telephone conferencing must be used to aid this. internal communication manager informs their subordinates about the topics of the meeting beforehand so that everyone is focused and stays on the same page.
-Also, the internal communication manager must have face-to-face meetings with his team members in the small group in a month or every fortnight.
+In cases where employees globally are involved, they must use video or telephone conferencing to aid this.
+However, the internal communication manager informs their subordinates about the meeting topics beforehand to ensure everyone stays focused and on the same page.
+Also, the internal communication manager must have face-to-face meetings with his team members in the small group a month or every fortnight.

 6. Company Newsletter or Internal House Journal

-A company newsletter gives a chance to enhance awareness of the organization, the deliverables, the recent news, progresses on the product and service sides, and issues faced by the company.
-The content should not be biased and meant for all irrespective of any technicalities.
+A company newsletter gives a chance to enhance awareness of the organization, the deliverables, the recent news, progress on the product and service sides, and issues the company faces.
+The content should not be biased and meant for all, irrespective of technicalities.

-While house journal is another platform wherein content with good and relevant images play around to increase the utility of spreading the messages of senior management.
+While house Journal is another platform wherein content with good and relevant images play around to increase the utility of spreading the messages of senior management.
 Also, in this collateral, the stars of the month can have a dedicated section with the pertinent contribution written as small blurbs, thereby increasing the engagement of the employees and their productivity.
-House journal could be in a tabloid or magazine form and released every month or bi-monthly or at every quarter.
+House journals could be in a tabloid or magazine form and released monthly, bi-monthly, or quarterly.

 Topics comprise company achievements, business, and operational excellence, mergers of new companies, future needs, envisioned targets, social events, success stories, and employee contributions.
-These journals may go to employees, suppliers, distributors, agents, opinion leaders, and some external stakeholders.
-The main goal of these journals is to enhance the readership, so the content, look-and-feel, paper quality, creativity, and layouts must be up-to-the-mark to enchant the target readers.
+These journals may go to employees, suppliers, distributors, agents, opinion leaders, and external stakeholders.
+The main goal of these journals is to enhance the readership, so the content, look and feel, paper quality, creativity, and layouts must be up-to-the-mark to enchant the target readers.
 Also, the planning, organizing, publishing, and distribution must be well chalked out in advance.

 7. Idea Boxes